Skirmisher: Napoleonic Wars

 During the Napoleonic Wars, skirmishers played a key role in battles; they attempted to disrupt the main enemy force by firing into their close-packed ranks and to prevent enemy skirmishers from doing the same to friendly troops.
 Because skirmishers generally fought in open order, they could take cover behind trees, houses, towers and similar items, thereby presenting unrewarding targets for small arms and artillery fire.
 Such tactics often made them vulnerable to cavalry.
 Some skirmishers had a minor sapper role by placing cheval de frise to deter cavalry.

 A skirmish force screening the main body of infantry became so important to any army in the field that eventually, all major European powers developed specialised skirmishing infantry.
 Examples included the German Jäger, the French voltigeurs and the British riflemen.

 Muskets were the predominant infantry weapon of the late 18th century, but the British Army learned firsthand of the importance of rifles during the American Revolutionary War and began experimenting with them shortly thereafter, resulting in the Baker rifle.
 Although slower to reload and more costly to produce than a musket, it was much more accurate and proved its worth during the Peninsular War.
 Throughout the conflict, British riflemen could selectively target and eliminate the officers and NCOs of French forces from outside musket range.

 During the War of 1812, American riflemen again contributed to British casualties but also had to contend with the revised British light infantry tactics.

 A consequence of those wars' experiences was a trend to training line troops to adopt tactics that had been used only by skirmishers.

 American Civil War

 The treatise New American Tactics, by General John Watts de Peyster, advocated making the skirmish line the new line of battle, which was then a revolutionary idea.
 During the American Civil War, cavalrymen often dismounted and formed a skirmish line to delay enemy troops who were advancing toward an objective.
-An example was the actions of the Union cavalrymen led by Brigadier General John Buford on the first day of the Battle of Gettysburg.
+An example was the action of the Union cavalrymen led by Brigadier General John Buford on the first day of the Battle of Gettysburg.
 Skirmish lines were also used to harass enemy probing missions, hampering the other force from gaining an effective intelligence picture by engaging their scouts, and likewise forcing them to deploy.